github/docs/content/rest/reference/search.md

 GitHub Octocat in:readme user:defunkt
 ```

-NOTE: Be sure to use your language's preferred HTML-encoder to construct your query strings.
-Example:
+**Note:** Be sure to use your language's preferred HTML-encoder to construct your query strings.
+For example:
 ```javascript
 // JavaScript
 const queryString = 'q=' + encodeURIComponent('GitHub Octocat in:readme user:defunkt');